SRvSaha/CoWinVaccineSlotFinder/DISCLAIMER.md

 *   **You** means the individual accessing the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.

-*   **Application** means the software program provided by the Company downloaded by You on any electronic device named CoWinVaccineSlotFinder.
+*   **Application** means the software program provided by the Company and downloaded by You on any electronic device named CoWinVaccineSlotFinder.

 Disclaimer